tensor-compiler/taco/README.md

     export PYTHONPATH=<taco-directory>/python_bindings/:$PYTHONPATH

+pytaco requires NumPy and SciPy to be installed.

 To build taco with support for parallel execution (using OpenMP), add `-DOPENMP=ON` to the cmake line above.
 For example:

     cmake -DCMAKE_BUILD_TYPE=Release -DOPENMP=ON ..